afacanerman/api-mocker/README.md

-# Api-Valter
+# Api-Mocker

-Valter is your api contract validator.
-It is very easy and lightwight only thing that you should do is create a contract in json format
+Api-Mocker is your mock services.
+It dynamically routes your contract endpoint definitions to mock service resoponses.

 ## Installation